"How To Be Happy All The Time"

 The style

-Because of the nature of these excerpts and the timeframe in which "How to be happy all the time" was written, its language is more abstract than other positive thinking books.
+Because of the nature of these excerpts and the period in which 'How to be happy all the time' was written, its language is more abstract than other positive thinking books you may find.

 This is a book that deals with deep concepts, and so Paramhansa Yogananda speaks in metaphors at times: